consensuslayer/zk-pig/docs/modified-mpt.md

 ###### Extension node reduction

-During deletion if an extension node is left with an null child, then it is deleted as well.
+During deletion if an extension node is left with a null child, then it is deleted as well.

 ###### Branch node reduction